Week 15 Mailbag

 There’s a lot of weird scenarios out there, but usually what makes them weird is the complexity.
 And complex scenarios rarely come to fruition.
 As far as one that did, the weirdness was not in the scenario but in how it came to fruition.
 In week 13 of 2022, CHI had the following scenario.

-CHICHI is eliminated from playoff contention with:
+CHI is eliminated from playoff contention with:

-1) CHICHI loss + SEASEA win
+1) CHI loss + SEA win

 CHI & NYG/WAS played in the early slate, SEA didn’t play until the late slate.
 CHI lost before NYG/WAS finished, so that took care of half of the situation.
 NYG/WAS then played to a tie, which eliminated CHI.
 Had either team won, CHI would have stayed alive (at least until SEA won 3 hours later).
 It’s the only time I’m aware of that a required tie has eliminated a team.